 If you have any questions or concerns regarding the different styles of hearing aids, please feel free to contact us.
 We will get back to you as soon as possible.

 ITEs are often called “custom” hearing instruments because they need to be custom-fit.
 Custom (ITE) hearing instruments are used for mild to profound hearing loss, and the degree of hearing loss determines which style of ITE instrument should be used.
 Custom instruments sit entirely within the ear and are fitted individually made from an impression of the wearer’s ear.

-BTE instruments are used for all types of hearing loss, from mild to profound.
-They come in a variety of styles from Miniature-BTEs to SuperPower instruments.
-Most offer advanced directional microphones for improved understanding of speech in noisy situations.
-Behind-the-ear systems can be connected to custom-fitted earmolds with varying degrees of closure and occlusion of the ear canal and outer ear, or they may be coupled with thin tubes and soft tips for a more open fitting.
+Behind-The-Ear systems can be connected to custom-fitted earmolds with varying degrees of closure and occlusion of the ear canal and outer ear, or they may be coupled with thin tubes and soft tips for a more open fitting.
 Open fittings are appropriate only for mild to moderate hearing losses, but can provide additional comfort and ventilation to the ear.

 RIC open fittings look quite similar to the open fittings.
 But contrary to most conventional behind-the-ear instruments, the receiver is placed within the canal.
-Since the receiver is no longer within the behind-the-ear (BTE) unit, but inside the canal – and connected to the BTE component via thin tubing – the BTE unit is particularly small, light and inconspicuous.
+Since the receiver is no longer within the behind-the-ear (BTE) unit, but inside the canal and connected to the BTE component via thin tubing.
+The BTE unit is particularly small, light and inconspicuous.